straup/flamework-api/README.md

 ### $GLOBALS['cfg']['enable_feature_api_register_keys'] = 1;

+A boolean flag indicating whether or not to allow users to create new API keys.

 ### $GLOBALS['cfg']['enable_feature_api_delegated_auth'] = 1;

+A boolean flag indicating whether or not to allow users (and applications) to create new authentication (access) tokens.

+### $GLOBALS['cfg']['api_auth_type'] = 'oauth2';

+Currently supported auth types are `oauth2` and `cookies`.

 ### $GLOBALS['cfg']['enable_feature_api_authenticate_self'] = 1;

+A boolean flag indicating whether or not to allow users to magically create both API keys and auth (access) tokens for themselves without all the usual hoop-jumping of delegated auth.

 ### $GLOBALS['cfg']['api_per_page_default'] = 100;

+The default number of results to return, per page, for things that are paginated.

 ### $GLOBALS['cfg']['api_per_page_max'] = 500;

+The maximum number of results to return, per page, for things that are paginated.

 config.api.json
 --